+Population dynamics for many species with stage or age structure are widely recognized to be influenced by stage- or size-specific growth and mortality factors (e.g., predation; Werner and Gilliam 1984, De Roos et al. 2003, Craig et al. 2006).
+Forty years ago, Werner and Gilliam (1984) made this point about the importance of individual growth to demographic models:

+“A size-indexed demography, however, includes three vital rates: size-specific mortality and fecundity rates, plus individual growth rates.
+The explicit inclusion of individual growth rates is a natural mathematical consequence of indexing by size rather than by age.
+If we can determine how these vital rates scale with body size, these relationships can be used as basic submodels for the parameters of a size-based demography.
+A size-based demography, in turn, would permit us to explore the population-dynamic consequences of various types of interactions.” (pp 401-402)

-Population dynamics for many species with stage or age structure are widely recognized to be influenced by stage or size-specific growth and mortality factors (e.g., predation; Werner and Gilliam 1984, De Roos et al. 2003, Craig et al. 2006).
-Juvenile growth affects the time a prey animal spends in a vulnerable size class so that greater growth can be a type of defense against stage specific predation; the strength of an interaction is the consequence of environmental mediation (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Ma et al. 2021, Nunes et al. 2021, Meehan et al. 2022).
-Historical emphases focused on theoretical treatments of density-dependent growth rates, competition, habitat switching, size-structure, and juvenile bottlenecks (e.g., fish: Werner and Gilliam 1984, De Roos et al. 2003).
-In real systems, spatial and temporal environmental factors influence juvenile growth through temperature and resource supply (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021).
-Temperature, disturbances, migrations, and population dynamics can seasonally affect predation rates and predator assemblages in time and space (McPeek and Peckarsky 1998, McCoy et al. 2011, Soomdat et al. 2014).
-Taken together, spatial and temporal variation in either growth or mortality may provide windows of opportunity for population growth.
+Historical research on size-structured interactions have focused on theoretical and empirical treatments of density-dependent growth rates, competition, ontogenetic habitat switching, population size-structure, and juvenile bottlenecks (e.g., fish: Werner and Gilliam 1984, De Roos et al. 2003), while less has been done with population dynamics (growth or decline) as mentioned at the end of the quote.
+What is known is that for many species juvenile growth determines the time a prey animal spends in a vulnerable size class, such that fast growth can be a type of defense against stage-specific juvenile predators; the importance of mortality to population dynamics therefore is partly environmentally mediated (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Ma et al. 2021, Nunes et al. 2021, Meehan et al. 2022).
+Environmental mediation of predator-prey interactions in natural systems, could be caused by variation in resources or temperature affecting juvenile growth rates (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021).
+Additionally, multiple factors in natural systems are also producing variation natural predation regimes in time and space (McPeek and Peckarsky 1998, McCoy et al. 2011, Soomdat et al. 2014, Dorn and Cook 2015).
+Taken together, spatial and temporal variation in growth or mortality or both may provide windows of opportunity (i.e., favorable combinations of the two parameters) for population growth.

-Studies of species interactions are often conducted experimentally at the level of interaction strength or total prey mortality (see Jeyasingh and Weider 2005, McCoy et al. 2011, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) but both ecologists and conservation biologists need to know how the factors relate to population growth (λ) in natural conditions.
-Furthermore, while size-dependent mortality is well known (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019) and population-level consequences of the interaction between juvenile growth and mortality are logical, they have only been generally mentioned (De Roos et al. 2003), theoretical predictions are lacking.
-Of the two studies that have explored theoretical predictions for growth-mediated effects of on prey survival from predation in size-structured populations, Rice et al. (1993) looked at how variation in mean growth rates and variation growth rates within a population influenced the numbers and proportions of surviving while Pepi et al. (2023) focused on changes in equilibrium densities of predator and prey due to mismatches in thermal responses to increases in temperature while holding prey reproduction rate constant.
-Thus, despite the increase in interest of predicting the outcome predator-prey interactions in size-structured population in response to changing environmental conditions (Pepi et al. 2018, 2023, Davidson et al. 2021), the population-level consequences (per-capita changes) of increasing growth rates in size-structured prey population due to environmental factors has little theoretical underpinning particularly when adding reproduction.
+Studies of size-structured interactions are often conducted experimentally (e.g., Jeyasingh and Weider 2005, McCoy et al. 2011, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) with careful control to limit the interacting species and densities.
+But studies of population dynamics for species that either grow rapidly (outbreaks) or those experiencing steady declines require ecologists to understand how parameters combine to drive variable population growth (λ) under natural conditions.
+Furthermore, while size-dependent mortality is well known (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019) and population-dynamic consequences of the interaction between juvenile growth and mortality are logical, they have only been generally alluded to (De Roos et al. 2003); theoretical predictions, whether general or specific, are lacking.
+Of the two studies that have explored theoretical predictions for growth-mediated effects on prey survival from predation in size-structured populations, Rice et al. (1993) examined how variation in growth rates influenced the numbers and proportions of surviving juveniles while Pepi et al. (2023) focused on changes in equilibrium densities of predator and prey due to mismatches in thermal responses to variation in temperature while holding prey reproduction constant.